Risk Factors Dashboard

 Our multi-national portfolio of patent and patent applications includes the following claims:

 Through our experience with the development of adherent stromal cell-based products, we have gained expertise and know-how in this field and have established procedures for manufacturing clinical-grade PLX cells in our facilities.
+Building on this foundation, we have expanded our expertise to include the procedures for handling and expansion of cells in suspension including immune cells, broadening our capabilities in cellular therapies.
 Certain aspects of our manufacturing process are covered by patents and patent applications.
 In addition, specific aspects of our technology are retained as know-how and trade secrets that are protected by our confidentiality agreements with our employees, consultants, contractors, manufacturers and advisors.
 These agreements generally provide for protection of confidential information, restrictions on the use of materials, and obligations to assign to us inventions created during the course of performing services for us.
-These agreements generally provide for protection of confidential information, restrictions on the use of materials, and an obligation to assign to us inventions conceived during the course of performing services for us.

 The following table sets forth our key patents and patent applications and is not intended to represent an assessment of claims, limitations or scope.
 In some cases, a jurisdiction is listed as both pending and granted for a single patent family.
 This is due to pending continuation or divisional applications of the granted case.